TonyStef/Grov/landing/src/content/blog/launch-announcement.md

 - On-premise deployment
 - Compliance (SOC 2, GDPR)

-## The Bigger Picture
+## The Bigger Picture: Shared Consciousness for AI Agents

-This is "Git for reasoning."
+This is more than "Git for reasoning."
+It's **shared consciousness for AI agents**.

+Think about it:
-Git stores *what* changed.
-Grov stores *why* it changed—and makes it retrievable for future sessions and team members.
+- Git stores *what* changed
+- Grov stores *why* it changed
+- And makes it retrievable across **time** (future sessions) and **users** (your whole team)

+Your AI agents are no longer isolated.
+Developer A's Claude learns something at 9am.
+Developer B's Claude knows it by 10am.
+The reasoning compounds across your entire team.

+**AI agents communicating across time and users.** No one else is doing this.

 AI coding agents are powerful, but they're amnesiac.
 Every session starts from zero.
-Grov gives them memory.
+Grov gives them collective memory.

 If you're tired of watching AI agents re-explore your codebase, give Grov a try.
 And if you have feedback, I'd love to hear it.